LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 - `ec/1`: boolean option deciding if type edge cases are tested before generating random tests (default is `true`).
 - `rs/1`: starting seed to be used when generating the random tests (no default).
 - `pc/1`: pre-condition closure for generated tests (extended with the test arguments; no default).
-- `l/1`: label closure for classifying the generated tests (extended with the test arguments plus the labels argument; no default).
+- `l/1`: label closure for classifying the generated tests (extended with the test arguments plus the label argument; no default).
 - `v/1`: boolean option for verbose reporting of generated random tests (default is `false`).

 The `quick_check/1` predicate uses the default option values.
 When using the